-As for seasonings, you could go “Italian” with some olive oil, salt and pepper and a squeeze of lemon to serve, or “Chinese” with a dollop of oyster sauce, or in my case, I used the braising liquid from my buta kakuni with a bit of cornstarch for a more “Japanese” flavor.
+As for seasonings, you could go “Italian” with some olive oil, salt and pepper and a squeeze of lemon to serve, or “Chinese” with a dollop of oyster sauce, or in my case, I used the braising liquid from my buta kkuni with a bit of cornstarch for a more “Japanese” flavor.

-2 tsp vegetable oil
+- 2 teaspoons vegetable oil

-1/4 C braising liquid from buta kakuni
+- ¼ cup braising liquid from buta kakuni

-1 tsp corn starch
+- 1 teaspoon corn starch

-dash of white pepper
+- 1 dash white pepper

-Dissolve the cornstarch and white pepper in the braising liquid.
+- Dissolve the cornstarch and white pepper in the braising liquid.

-Get a saute pan very hot over high heat then add the oil.
+- Get a saute pan very hot over high heat then add the oil.
 Quickly add the lettuce to the pan.
 The leaves should keep the oil from spattering too much, but be careful none-the-less.

-Use the pan to toss the lettuce until it is bright green (about a minute).
+- Use the pan to toss the lettuce until it is bright green (about a minute).
 Add the liquid, tossing to coat.
 As soon as the sauce thickens (shouldn't take more than a couple tosses) it's done and should be served immediately (if it sits, it will get watery and soggy).